 Visiting the Qantas First Class lounge

-A few days before my trip, I received a courtesy call from Qantas.
+A few days before my trip, I received a courtesy call from the Qantas first class concierge.
 I was offered a pre-booked 20 minute spa treatment at the lounge and also asked if I required any on-the-ground assistance.
 With a 9am spa treatment locked in, I checked in online the evening before my flight.
 I headed to Sydney Airport very early the next morning in order to enjoy as much time as I could in the Lounge.

 I’ll be posting a separate, detailed review about the Sydney Qantas First Class Lounge.
 However, it’s fair to say that this space more than lives up to its reputation as Qantas’ flagship lounge offering.
 Highlights included no less than four non vintage champagnes on pour (Pommery, Mumm Rose, Taittinger and Perrier Jouet), a Neil Perry inspired a la carte dining menu and a relaxing treatment in the on-site Aurora spa.
 I certainly wasn’t disappointed!